Is riding a scooter in Bali a good idea?

-However we personally recommend renting from dedicated scooter / bike rental shops.
-This method often works out better if you need a long-term rental plus you will have a choice of scooters.
+However we personally recommend renting from a dedicated bali scooter rental shop.
+This method often works out better if you need a long-term rental, plus you will have a bigger choice of scooters.
 By shopping around independently you can negotiate a price on your own terms, and choose a more specific bike.

 Our preference is 493 Scooter Rental in Kuta, which is a family-run business.
 They are honest, friendly and reliable – and most importantly they take great care of their bikes.
 We are currently renting a brand new Yamaha NMAX from them which we’ve had for 3 months with no problems.

-It is possible to arrange scooter rental online in Bali.
-Some shops offer a free drop off / pick up service so your bike can be waiting for you at the airport when you land into Bali.
+It is now possible to arrange scooter rentals online in Bali.
+Some shops offer a free drop off / pick up service, so your bike can be ready and waiting for you at the airport or your accomodation for when you arrive into Bali.

-Top tip – Make sure to get the bikes registration documents and rental agreement from whoever you rent from
+Top tip – Be sure to get the bikes registration documents and rental agreement from whoever you rent from

 Safety tips for riding a scooter in Bali

 We cannot stress how important it is to wear a helmet while riding a scooter in Bali.
-After renting our first bike in Ubud, we were both given very ill-fitting helmets (Claire’s didn’t even stay on her head) so we decided to invest in our own.
+After renting my first bike in Ubud, I was given a very ill-fitting helmet so decided to invest in my own.